pravindot17/mongo-datatable-provider/README.md

 Welcome to mongo-datatable-provider
 ===================

-THis small library to fetch data from db using datatable request with manageable search, sort and pagination facility
+This is a small library to fetch data from db using datatable request with manageable search, sort and pagination facility

 ----------